rajatjain1997/Layered-3D-Graphs/README.md

 1. Read the data and initialize each node to **(x = 0, y = 0, layer = 1)**, where layer is plotted on the z-axis.

 2. Calculate the layer of each node using the "pre-requisite of" relationship.
 Each node has a layer assigned to it such that,
-	a.
-No two nodes related by an edge are on the same level.
+	* No two nodes related by an edge are on the same level.

-	b.
-For each node at layer n, there exists at least one node at layer n-1 which is related to the aforementioned node.
+	* For each node at layer n, there exists at least one node at layer n-1 which is related to the aforementioned node.

 3. Apply electrostatic repulsive forces between each node in a particular layer and give each edge a spring force.